Polymer/old-docs-site/app/2.0/docs/devguide/properties.md

 a property value.
 This may be achieved by setting `reflectToAttribute: true` on a property in the `properties` configuration object.
-This will cause any [observable change](data-system#observable-changes) to the property to be serialized out to an attribute of the same name.
+This will cause any [observable change](data-system#observable-changes) to the property to be serialized out to an attribute according to the reverse mapping as described in <a href="#property-name-mapping">Property name to attribute name mapping</a>.

 ```js
 class XCustom extends Polymer.Element {